-In order to fully understand the online shopping world in India, it’s impossible to ignore mobile apps.
+In order to fully understand the online shopping trends in India, it’s impossible to ignore mobile apps.
 As of June 2016, Flipkart remains the dominant app on Android phones in India, with over 1/3 of Android users having the app installed on their phone.
-This high figure for Flipkart installs is likely due to the fact that up until recently, mobile users were forced to download the app as opposed to visiting the website’s domain on mobile web.
-That all changed in the fall of 2015 when Flipkart released its mobile web friendly site, drastically altering their digital strategy.
+This high figure for Flipkart installs is likely due to the fact that up until recently, mobile users were forced to download the app as opposed to visiting the website’s domain on the mobile web.
+That all changed in the fall of 2015 when Flipkart released its mobile web-friendly site, drastically altering its digital strategy.

 After Flipkart, Amazon’s India app came in second, followed by Snapdeal and Myntra all of which reach over 10% of Indian Android phones.
 Furthermore, Flipkart owns Myntra, which recently purchased Jabong, giving Flipkart an even larger share of the E-commerce app market.